Shannon-Kioko/AirBnB_clone/README.md

 # AirBnB_clone - HBnB
-ALX AirBnB Clone Project with @Shannon Kioko that simulates the core functionalities of Airbnb.
+ALX AirBnB Clone Project with @Shannon-Kioko that simulates the core functionalities of Airbnb.
 It allows users to create and manage data about users, places, reviews, amenities, and more.

 ## Table of Contents